The Grutas de Cacahuamilpa are some amazing caves in Central Mexico that are relatively unknown to foreign tourists.

 Where to Stay while Visiting the Caves

-While visiting the Grutas de Cacahuamilpa I highly recommend staying in Taxco.
+While visiting the Grutas de Cacahuamilpa, I highly recommend staying at Taxco.
 Taxco is a beautiful colonial town located on the side of a rocky hill close to the Grutas de Cacahuamilpa.

-Taxco was once a rich silver mining town and is still known as the capital of silver in Mexico.
+Taxco was once a prosperous silver mining town and is still known as the capital of silver in Mexico.
 The wealthy silver mine owners built many beautiful churches and buildings in Taxco.

-For a more quiet experience, I recommend visiting during the week.
-The streets of Taxco are very narrow so when it is busy you are sandwiched between traffic and the buildings.
+For a quieter experience, I recommend visiting during the week.
+The streets of Taxco are very narrow, so when it is busy, you are sandwiched between traffic and the buildings.

-We loved visiting Taxco and it is one of our favourite colonial towns in Mexico.
-One thing that makes Taxco unique is that most of the taxis in town are white old VWs rumbling down the streets.
+We loved visiting Taxco, one of our favourite colonial towns in Mexico.
+One thing that makes Taxco unique is that most taxis in town are white old VWs rumbling down the streets.

 Enjoy visiting the Grutas de Cacahuamilpa!

 I hope you enjoy your trip to Taxco and the Grutas de Cacahuamilpa.
-They are an underrated natural attraction and one of our favourites in the whole of Mexico.
+They are an underrated natural attraction and one of our favourites in Mexico.

 Author Bio